 2. It’s a place where you can reinvent yourself

 If there’s a characteristic that defines the people of Singapore it’s their sense of welcoming and acceptance.
 In fact, many expats claim that not only are they able to find a comfortable familiarity with their own community but they also encounter a sense of welcome and acceptance seldom found in their own countries.

 Singapore has multiculturalism pretty much baked into its crust.
 As such, many people say it’s a place where they can reinvent themselves in a safe and accepting cultural climate.
 Singapore also has one of the freest economies in the world, hence if you’re an enterprising entrepreneur, you’ll find every opportunity to establish yourself not just in the local community but in the business landscape.
-Singaporeans prize themselves on their sense of meritocracy, and if you’re prepared to work hard at your business, there’s nowhere in the world where you’d fit better.
-For more information about planning your trip, check out this Singapore destination guide and this list of things to do in Singapore.
+Singaporeans pride themselves on their sense of meritocracy, and if you’re prepared to work hard at your business, there’s nowhere in the world where you’d fit better.

 3. It’s the ultimate multicultural city